-A group of small-scale data processing systems that feature plated-wire main memories and System/360-style architecture.
-Originally quite limited in its peripheral and software facilities, the line has been greatly enhanced by recent hardware and software additions.
+This family of small-scale data processing systems, introduced in 1966, features platedwire main memories and System/360-style architecture.
+Originally quite limited in its peripheral and software facilities, the line has been greatly enhanced through subsequent additions.
+"Packaged" disc-oriented configurations are now available at attractive prices.